Total: 100 (last updated 23 October)

 - Shanur Ahmed, 16, was found with head injuries on scrubland at the rear of Galleons Reach DLR station in Beckton, Newham, at 8.38am on 3 March.
 He was pronounced dead at the scene.
 Shanur had been reported missing by his family in the early hours of that morning after he failed to return home.
 His death is believed to be linked to an incident in Prince Regent Lane, E13, at 4.55pm on 2 March, which resulted in a teenage boy being stabbed, and reports of a group of about 30 males were carrying baseball bats near Galleons Reach DLR station around three hours later.
 A 17-year-old boy was charged with murder on 7 March.

 - David Siirak, 27, was assaulted at the Riverside Centre in Hillingdon Hospital on Pield Heath Road on 1 March.
 He died of head injuries on 4 March.
-Suspect Ronnell Dennis, a 26-year-old fellow patient who absconded from the mental health facility at 5pm on 1 March, shortly after the alleged attack, was arrested on 2 March following a police appeal and charged with attempted murder.
+Ronnell Dennis, a 26-year-old fellow patient who absconded from the mental health facility at 5pm on 1 March, shortly after the alleged attack, was arrested on 2 March following a police appeal and charged with attempted murder.
 The charge was later upgraded to murder.
+Dennis pleaded guilty to manslaughter on the grounds of diminished responsibility at Kingston Crown Court on 26 September and was detained indefinitely under the Mental Health Act.
+David’s family said in a statement: “We have suffered a great and terrible loss after David’s tragic death.
+This has been a life-changing experience.
+Life will never ever be the same for us without David.
+David was a strong and much-loved young man, and he will eternally be missed by us all.”

 - Ricardo Fuller, 24, was stabbed at a nightclub in Ilford High Road at around 5am on 7 March.
 He died in hospital at 11.41am.
 Police said in a statement: “At this early stage it is believed Ricardo had attended the club where an event was taking place.
 Ricardo had gone outside when he was attacked and chased before he made his way back inside the venue.”